allanglen/c172-flight-sim-panel/flap_control_panel/README.md

 ## Flap Control

-The flaps control is constructed from a combination of 3d printed and laser-cut parts and uses a genuine Cessna 172 flaps lever that I found for cheap on eBay.
+The flap control is constructed from a combination of 3d printed and laser-cut parts and uses a genuine Cessna 172 flaps lever that I found for cheap on eBay.

 ### Frame